International Lunar Research Station: Planned Missions

-Most missions that are planned in the reconnaissance era weren't specifically planned for the ILRS, with some being planned far back into the 90's.
+Most missions that are planned in the reconnaissance era weren't specifically planned for the ILRS, with some being planned in the 1990s.
 However, their reconnaissance can still prove useful to the overall mission.

 Chang'e 4

-Chang'e 4 was a soft landing on the far side of the Moon, Launched on the 7th of December, 2018, entering Lunar Orbit on 12 of December, 2022, as a part of China's own Chinese Lunar Exploration Program.
-While not specifically made for the Research Station, as it was a backup module for its predecessor, Chang'e 3.
-However, it has still helped with Reconnaissance for the mission as a whole, a theme for most reconnaissance missions for the Research Station.
+Chang'e 4 achieved a soft landing on the far side of the Moon after its launch on 7 December 2018, and entering lunar orbit on 12 December as a part of China's Chinese Lunar Exploration Program.
+While not specifically made for the Research Station, as it was a backup module for its predecessor, Chang'e 3, it helped with Reconnaissance for the mission as a whole, a theme for most reconnaissance missions for the Research Station.

 Luna 25

-Luna 25 is a planned mission to the Moon by Roscosmos to deliver 30 kg of scientific payloads and instruments to the surface of the Moon, it also was not planned specifically for the Research Station, with planning going back all the way to 90's.
+Luna 25 was sent to the Moon by Roscosmos to deliver 30 kg of scientific payloads and instruments to the surface of the Moon.
+It was not planned specifically for the Research Station, with planning going back to the 1990s.
+However, this craft crashed on the moon due to an incorrect orbit calculation.